Green Day: 1987–1993: Formation and Lookout! years

 Concert poster, dated March 16, 1990, at 924 Gilman Street for Lookout!-signed punk bands, including Green Day, Neurosis, Samiam, and the Mr. T Experience.

 In 1987, guitarist friends Billie Joe Armstrong and Mike Dirnt, both 15 years old at the time, along with bassist Sean Hughes and drummer Raj Punjabi, a fellow student from Pinole Valley High School, formed the band Desecrated Youth and played together in Punjabi's house garage in Rodeo, California.

 A few months later, the band renamed to Sweet Children.
 One of their first songs written together was "Best Thing in Town".
 The group's first live performance took place on October 17, 1987, at Rod's Hickory Pit in Vallejo, California.
-In 1988, Armstrong and Dirnt began working with former Isocracy drummer John Kiffmeyer, also known as "Al Sobrante", who replaced original drummer Raj Punjabi.
-It was around this time that bassist Sean Hughes also left the band, causing Dirnt to switch from guitar to bass.
+In 1988, Armstrong and Dirnt began working with former Isocracy drummer John Kiffmeyer, also known as "Al Sobrante", who replaced Punjabi.
+It was around this time that Hughes also left the band, causing Dirnt to switch from guitar to bass.
 Armstrong cites the band Operation Ivy (featuring Tim Armstrong and Matt Freeman, who would later contact Armstrong to fill in as a second guitarist for their band Rancid) as a major influence in inspiring him to form a band.

 In 1988, Larry Livermore, owner of Lookout!
 Records, saw the band play an early gig and signed them to his label.
 In April 1989, the band released its debut extended play 1,000 Hours.
 Shortly before the EP's release, the group dropped the name Sweet Children.
 According to Livermore, this was done to avoid confusion with another local band Sweet Baby.
 Sweet Children adopted the name Green Day, instead, due to the members' fondness for cannabis.
 In the Bay Area, where the band was formed, "green day" was slang for spending a day doing nothing but smoking marijuana.
 Armstrong admitted in 2001 that he considered it to be "the worst band name in the world".

 Lookout! released Green Day's debut studio album 39/Smooth in early 1990.
 Green Day recorded two extended plays later that year, Slappy and Sweet Children, the latter of which included older songs the band recorded for Minneapolis independent label Skene!
 Records.
 In 1991, Lookout!
 Records re-released 39/Smooth as 1,039/Smoothed Out Slappy Hours and added the songs from the band's first two EPs, Slappy and 1,000 Hours.
 In late 1990, shortly after the band's first nationwide tour, Kiffmeyer left the East Bay area to attend Humboldt State University in Arcata, California.
 The Lookouts' drummer Tré Cool began filling in temporarily, and later permanently, a situation which Kiffmeyer "graciously accepted".
 The band went on tour for most of 1992 and 1993 and played a number of shows overseas in Europe.
 By then, the band's second studio album Kerplunk had sold 50,000 copies in the US.
 Green Day supported another California punk band Bad Religion as an opening act for their Recipe for Hate Tour for most of 1993.